-When you decide to sell your business, you don’t have to use any professionals at all.
+When you decide “I want to sell my business“, you don’t have to use any professionals at all.
 You can do the legal, accounting, due diligence and everything else yourself.
 Indeed, a lot of people have tried.

 By using professionals you get the best experience you can pay for, the deal moves much more smoothly and you are still able to focus on running your business in the meantime.

 You have to ask yourself one simple question.
 “Do I have time to take on all of these sale aspects and have I got the expertise to complete them to a high standard?”

 Looking for a handy checklist that will walk you through all that’s needed when preparing your business for sale?
 We’ve created one with all you need – and you can download it here.

 For a large proportion of business owners, selling their business is the most popular business exit strategy.
 And it is still a once in a lifetime occurrence.
 Something never done before and unlikely to be repeated.

 The professionals we speak about in this article do what they do on a daily basis.
 They know how to get things done quickly, in compliance with regulations and whilst providing you (their client) with the best advice possible.
 Why wouldn’t you want those experts backing you in your corner?

 Which Professionals are essential?

 In assuming that you will use professionals during your sale, these first few are essential in our view.

 First (because we’re writing this) is the Business Broker.
 If you want to see the skills they bring to the table, we’ve outlined them in this article.
 So lets take a look at the fees charged.